ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 ### Dependencies

-This specification uses the [message tags framework](/specs/core/message-tags-3.2.html) and relies on support for the [`batch`](/specs/extensions/batch-3.2.html) capability.
+This specification uses the [message tags framework](/specs/core/message-tags-3.2.html) and relies on support for the [`batch`](/specs/extensions/batch-3.2.html) capability which MUST be negotiated at the same time.

 ### Capabilities